Preparing to Go

 Please answer the questions before moving onto section three cultural adjustments.
 See you soon.

-Outbound Exchange Pre-departure: Part Three
+Pre-departure: Part two

 Welcome back in part three we will go over culture shock, LGBTIQ community questions, tips for single travellers and being an ambassador for SCU.